BEAMRobotics/ig_handle/README.md

 # ig_handle

-For running ig_handle to collect timestamped data.

-Currently uses the Sonar node as boilerplate, but this will be removed.
+package designed to operate the ig handle